pauleveritt/tagstr-site/docs/htmlbuilder.md

 :emphasize-lines: 10-14
 ```

-The tag function passed an AST node to get interpolated.
+The tag function passed this method an AST node to get interpolated.
 That node might have attributes and those attributes might be dynamic -- meaning, need interpolation.

 We pass each attribute to a new `self.fill_attr` method, then pass the newly-filled attributes to `self.fill_tag`.